 - Filter the broth through a strainer and then add back into the pot.

-- Bring back to a boil and add the rice or orzo, reserved chicken, and chopped fresh carrot.
+- Bring broth to a boil and add the rice or orzo, reserved chicken, and chopped fresh carrot.

 - Lower the temperature to a rolling simmer and cook rice or orzo according to package times.
 I believe it is 15 minutes for rice and 8 minutes for orzo.